chedidandrew/DropMultiplier_Fabric_1.21.10/README.md

 This mod exposes a config screen in Mod Menu when Mod Menu is installed.

-Config screen requires Cloth Config API.
+Config screen is available via Mod Menu (optional).

 ## Config
 File is created on first run: